kanboard/kanboard/README.markdown

 Desktop version of Mozilla Firefox, Safari and Google Chrome.

+### Why the minimum requirement is PHP 5.3.3 or 5.3.7?

+Kanboard use the function `password_hash()` to crypt passwords but it's available only for PHP >= 5.5.
+However, there is a backport for [older versions of PHP](https://github.com/ircmaxell/password_compat#requirements).
+This library needs to have at least PHP 5.3.7 to work correctly (however on Debian Wheezy, PHP 5.3.3 should be fine).

 ### How to test Kanboard with Vagrant?

 - Install Vagrant (http://www.vagrantup.com or apt-get install vagrant)